Pazhanjan Pranayam

 Pazhanjan Pranayam is a 2023 Indian Malayalam-language romantic drama film directed by Bineesh Kalarikkal in his directorial debut.
 The films stars Rony David Raj, Vincy Aloshious and Azees Nedumangad.

 Synopsis

-Pazhanchan Pranayam is the love story of Mohan, a teacher who takes a break from his career to take care of his father, who suffers from dementia, and Maya, a caregiver who takes the responsibility of his family.
+Pazhanchan Pranayam is the love story of Mohan, a teacher who takes a break from his career to take care of his father, who has dementia, and Maya, a caregiver who takes the responsibility of his family.